nitishrana1811/Zomato-Restaurants-Analysis-PowerBI/README.md

 ## Key Insights

-### Restaurant Distribution
 - New Delhi has the highest number of restaurants in the dataset, followed by Gurgaon and Noida.
-- The dashboard provides a city-level comparison of restaurant counts.

-### Cuisine Analysis
-- North Indian cuisine is the most represented cuisine in the dataset.
+- North Indian cuisine is the most represented cuisine, followed by Chinese and Fast Food.
-- Chinese and Fast Food are among the other highly represented cuisines.

-### Table Booking
-- Most restaurants in the dataset do not provide table booking.
+- Most restaurants in the dataset do not offer table booking.
-- This provides an opportunity to analyze how table booking availability varies across restaurants.

-### Online Delivery
 - Online delivery is widely available across the analyzed restaurants.
-- The dashboard allows users to compare restaurants based on delivery availability.

-### Restaurant Ratings
-- The dashboard compares average ratings across selected restaurant brands.
-- Among the selected brands displayed in the dashboard, McDonald's has the highest average rating.
+- Among the selected restaurant brands displayed in the dashboard, McDonald's has the highest average rating.

 ---